 This indicator measures a government’s commitment to secondary education for girls in terms of access, enrollment, and retention.
-MCC uses this indicator for Scorecard LMICs only.
+MCC uses this indicator for countries with a GNI per capita between $1,946 and $4,045 only.

 Relationship to Growth & Poverty Reduction

 Access to continued education beyond the primary level solidifies the benefits associated with girls’ primary education.
 Secondary education for girls ensures they receive both the benefits of primary education and the additional benefits linked to further education.
 Empirical research consistently shows a strong positive correlation between girls’ secondary education and faster economic growth, higher wages for women, slower population growth, and increased labor productivity.
 1 According to one estimate, a 1 percent increase in proportion of women enrolled in secondary school will generate a 0.3 percent growth in annual per-capita income.
 2 A large body of literature also shows that increasing a mother’s schooling has large effect on her children’s health, schooling, and adult productivity.
 3 The social benefits of female education are also demonstrated through postponed marriage and pregnancy, lower fertility rates, decreased child and maternal mortality, reduced transmission of HIV, and greater educational achievement by children.
 4Methodology